DanielVF/d-time-tracker/README.md

     15:07:21, 15:10:13, HN
     18:25:40, 18:35:08, learning how to cat daddy

-One day I may build a nice way to view them.
+One day I may build a nicer way to view them.